 The next shift is the deeply personal one…

 Once the union is broken, the mind shifts to what’s happening in your own life.
 Or on the life of the person, you just left.
 Unfortunately, it’s way easier to think about them than it will be to think about and begin to heal yourself at this point.

 Don’t be surprised when you become fixated on them.
 But do your very best to focus on yourself instead.
 Not because they don’t matter but because once you’ve moved out of the family home (or they’re out of the home) you’ve shared, you’re done living and being responsible for them.
 You’re only responsible for yourself – your healing, your food, your sleep, the rest you require, the things you do to stay calm, centered, safe; the feelings that come up and need processing, the thoughts you have.
 These are yours to manage and to control.
 Not theirs.

 Moving out of your family home and becoming single again isn’t easy.

 It’s not for the faint of heart.
 In my experience, there’s this big shift that may need you to put some structure in to stay healthy.
 Your thoughts can easily affect your mood.
 And, learning how to step away and co-parent or step away and let them be will need some accountability and direction.
 No one does this healing work on their own.
 (If they did, there’d be no second or third divorces.)
-So consider giving yourself some daily support that I write.
+So consider giving yourself some weekly support that I write.
 You’re worthy of having a great life and moving out doesn’t have to be terrifying.